YouwangDeng/Leetcode/LeetcodeNote.md

 * using recursive solution to trace back of a LinkedList
 * stack and LinkedList are excellent partners to solve backtrack problems

+## Reverse Linked List II
+* a single step of reverse LinkedList in k group
+* keep a start pointer and a end pointer and a temp pointer